-- Communities identified as Disadvantaged - The next most 'in need' communities as identified by the financial review and affordability criteria mentioned herein - See note above in red. - Per communication with DNREC (who manages DHSS 'loan portfolio) and EPA Region 3, the Town of Frankford, per legal action, will receive \$486,291 as a loan restructuring package.
+- Communities identified as Disadvantaged - The next most 'in need' communities as identified by the financial review and affordability criteria mentioned herein

+• Per communication with DNREC (who manages DHSS' loan portfolio) and EPA Region 3, the Town of Frankford, per legal action, will receive \$486,291 as a loan restructuring package.
 More information on the legalities and final agreements can be obtained upon request.
 The \$486,291 will be applied toward any subsidy requirements.
-Because the dollars are not for a construction project, but for a loan restructure, the funding was not required to be on the PPL.
+Because the dollars are not for a construction project, but for a loan restructure, the funding was not required to be on the PPL (repeat from 2018 IUP).

-State Match-update
+State Match

-The State Match will be made using DWSRF Non-Fed Administration Account funds.
+The State Match will be made using state bond bill funds.